ringcentral/ringcentral-embeddable/docs/disable-features.md

 ## Disable Call releated features

-To pass `disableCall` on adapter.js uri or iframe src uri as upper example.

-## Disable Conference invite feature

-To pass `disableConferenceInvite` on adapter.js uri or iframe src uri as upper example.
+To pass `disableCall=true` on adapter.js uri or iframe src uri as upper example.

 ## Disable Meeting feature

-To pass `disableMeeting` on adapter.js uri or iframe src uri as upper example.
+To pass `disableMeeting=true` on adapter.js uri or iframe src uri as upper example.

 ## Enable Glip feature